Presentation and Status in Health Basket

 This medicine contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially ‘sodium-free’.

 At the initiation of the treatment abdominal pain, diarrhoea, loss of appetite, nausea and vomiting may occur, these reactions are very common but usually disappear spontaneously in most cases.
 Lactic acidosis is a serious reaction which may occur in less than 1 case per 10,000 patients and other reactions such as bone fracture, weight increase and oedema may occur in less than 1 case per 10 patients.

 See prescribing information for full details.

 There have been no formal interaction studies for Competact.
 The following statements reflect the information available on the individual active substances (pioglitazone and metformin).

-Intravascular administration of iodinated contrast agents in radiological studies may lead to renal failure, resulting in metformin accumulation and risk of lactic acidosis.
-Metformin should be discontinued prior to, or at the time of the test and not reinstituted until 48 hours afterwards, and only after renal function has been re-evaluated and found to be normal.
+Iodinated contrast agents: Competact must be discontinued prior to or at the time of the imaging procedure and not restarted until at least 48 hours after, provided that renal function has been re-evaluated and found to be stable.